debcomedian/WordpressWappi/wappi_send_message_woocommerce/readme.txt

 == Description ==

-Using the "Wappi – Send Notifications via personal WhatsApp and Telegram” plugin You can send automatic Whatsapp, Telegram and SMS notifications about order statuses to administrators and customers of an online store running on the WordPress WooCommerce platform.
+Using the "Wappi: WooCommerce Messenger Notifications" plugin You can send automatic Whatsapp, Telegram and SMS notifications about order statuses to administrators and customers of an online store running on the WordPress WooCommerce platform.

 This plugin requires you to have an account at [Wappi.pro](https://wappi.pro/).
 Create your account now by [clicking here](https://wappi.pro/registration).
 The free trial period is 5 days, then the cost starts from $5 per month